oven-sh/bun/README.md

 bun create github.com/github-user/repo-name destination
 ```

-Note: you don’t need `bun create` to use bun.
-You don’t need any configuration at all.
+Note: you don't need `bun create` to use bun.
+You don't need any configuration at all.
 This command exists to make it a little easier.

 #### Local templates

 If you have your own boilerplate you prefer using, copy it into `$HOME/.bun-create/my-boilerplate-name`.

-Before checking bun’s examples folder, `bun create` checks for a local folder matching the input in:
+Before checking bun's examples folder, `bun create` checks for a local folder matching the input in:

 - `$BUN_CREATE_DIR/`
 - `$HOME/.bun-create/`